3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/scoop-3xke/README.md

 ```

 - `spacious-start-menu` : This is an application that references the latest .NET runtime version.
-- `spacious-start-menu-net6` : This is an application that referring to the runtime version of .NET6.
 - `spacious-start-menu-net8` : This is an application that referring to the runtime version of .NET8.

 <details>